leeprky/cybercordtheme-transparent/README.md

 # cybercord transparent
 a A Discord Powercord Based Glasscord Theme!

+THIS IS A WORK IN PROGRESS SO MAKE SURE TO "git pull" EVERY NOW AND THEN THANKS.

 A Discord theme based on Cyberpunk 2077 /w  Modern Traits.
 ## install